Top sights in Mainz for connoisseurs

 On the other side of Schillerplatz, we see that modern glass buildings have supplanted historic buildings.
 However, we leave these aside and continue to the

-Almost only young girls are sitting in one of the cafés on the square.
-Beate laughs and explains: “There is a reason.
-The Maria Ward School, a girls' high school, is located on the ball court.
+In one of the cafés on the square there are almost only young girls.
+Beate laughs and explains: “There is a reason for that.
+The Maria Ward Schule, a girls' high school, is located on the ball court.
 There is also a high school for boys not far from here.
-It is therefore no wonder that the high school students from both schools meet during their breaks at the ball court.
-Some Mainzers have therefore given the square the nickname "Balzplatz".
-(Map)
+It is therefore no wonder that the upper school students from both schools meet at the ball court during their breaks.
+For this reason, some people from Mainz have given the square the nickname "Balzplatz". "

 I like the fountain of the young people under an umbrella.
 At temperatures in the mid-thirties (Celsius) on this hot August day, I would very much like to join them under their wet umbrella.